foundation-model-stack/multi-nic-cni/document/docs/concept/policy.md

-costOpt|provide target ideal bandwidth with minimum cost based on HostInterface spec and status|TODO perfOpt|provide target ideal bandwidth with most available NICs set based on HostInterface spec and status |TODO devClass|give preference for a specific class of NICs based on DeviceClass custom resource|implemented
+costOpt|provide target ideal bandwidth with minimum cost based on HostInterface spec and status|TODO perfOpt|provide target ideal bandwidth with most available NICs set based on HostInterface spec and status |TODO devClass|give preference for a specific class of NICs based on DeviceClass custom resource|implemented topology|give priority to NIC based on Numa affnity of GPU allocation|implemented

 Annotation (CNIArgs)|Description|Status
 ---|---|---